harshithparitala/Vsd_SquadroMini-internship/README.md

 | `AUIPC`          | `0010111`            | Add Upper Immediate to Program Counter (PC)            |

-There are a further two variants of the instruction formats (B/J) based on the handling of immediates .
+There are further two variants of the instruction formats (B/J) based on the handling of immediates .

 5.B-Type:
 -